mcdougallab/matlabneuroninterface/README.md

 For calls to some top-level variables, functions or objects, it is necessary to put a Section on the stack first.
-For example, to make an IClamp on a Section, we need to first push the Section onto the stack with `clib.neuron.nrn_pushsec`.
-Then we can create the IClamp.
-Finally, we must not forget to run `clib.neuron.nrn_sec_pop` to take the Section off the stack again.
+For example, before attaching an IClamp to a Section, we need to first push the Section onto the stack with `clib.neuron.nrn_pushsec`.
+After creating the IClamp, we must not forget to run `clib.neuron.nrn_sec_pop` to take the Section off the stack again.
 The neuron.Neuron class takes care of this automatically (see `neuron.Neuron.hoc_new_obj`) if the user provides a Section